I listen to lots of podcasts. Here are some of my favorites.

 News & Politics

-Slate has many excellent podcasts on a variety of topics including the Political Gabfest, the Culture Gabfest, the Double-X Gabfest (gender), Mom and Dad are Fighting (parenting), Amicus (Supreme Court), and Lexicon Valley (language).
+Slate has many excellent podcasts on a variety of topics including the Political Gabfest, the Culture Gabfest, The Waves (gender), Trumpcast, Amicus (Supreme Court), and Lexicon Valley (language).
 They have a $5/month premium subscription, which gets you the podcasts with no ads and bonus content.

 Life and Culture

 This American Life

 The official description is “A Show About the Internet,” but that doesn’t do it justice.
 It can be pretty gripping.
 I love the “yes-yes-no” feature, which discusses some of the more obscure features of the Internet.

 My brother’s podcast about whatever he and co-host Macie are interested in.
 Topics include Kendrick Lamar, Steven Universe, ASMR, and, of course, the Enneagram.